 Continuing on westward to Waseca, I discovered that it (like Owatonna) doesn't have a lot in the way of rail-served industries anymore (the most noteworthy of which being a short siding running from the railyard to a giant Bird's Eye food processing plant).
-And although the plant is probably too big for my layout, that smallish D&ME (former C&NW) yard facility that looks like it could be do-able.
+And although the plant is probably too big for my layout, that smallish D&ME (nee C&NW) yard facility looks like it could be do-able.
 Interestingly enough, it looks like the local DM&E admin offices are housed in the former C&NW passenger depot (unfortunately a bit far away from the yard, so probably not something that I'll be able to model) -

 Following the D&ME line south out of Waseca I came across another medium-sized grain elevator operation in New Richland.
 And like the facility in Meriden, the whole thing is basically confined to the edges of a tiny town, so I could conceivably model the elevator scene without necessarily having to worry about much of the rest.

-Continuing south, I came across this really huge Cargill operation out in the middle of bloody nowhere.
-And although the scene looks perfect for inclusion on a model railroad, the rails blow right on past with nary a pause - IE, no siding and no rail operations at all.
+Continuing south, I came across this really huge Cargill operation out in the middle of sweet bloody nowhere.
+And although the scene looks perfect for inclusion on a model railroad, the siding is overgrown with weeds and appears to have been abandoned.
 Well, WTF Cargill?!
 Moreover, there's a scrap metal business just up the road that also appears to have had its rail service terminated.
 Again, WTF?

-Things start to get a little surreal at this point...
-The DM&E line continues along south, but it appears to be nothing more than a four-mile-long parking lot for hoppers.
-I'm telling you, it's a strange sight - literally hundreds of railcars rusting away in the middle of farm country...
+A little further south things start to get a little surreal...
+The DM&E line continues along, but it appears to be nothing more than a four-mile-long parking lot for hoppers.
+I'm telling you, it's a strange sight - literally hundreds of railcars rusting away in the middle of a corn field...

 Eventually the hopper parade ends and the track reaches Hartland (which is, I guess, the dividing point between the D&ME line south out of Waseca and the UP line north out of Albert Lea).
 Hartland has both a decent-sized elevator operation as well as an anhydrous ammonia fertilizer facility, although the UP track up from Albert Lea is really weedy and disused looking, so apparantly the UP doesn't make a lot of trips up here (and is no doubt itching to abandon the whole operation).
 It seems odd to me that DM&E doesn't serve this town (or at least I'm assuming they don't - based on that hopper blockade).